What is CBD

 Philip Schmiedhofer, MSc

 Philip is managing director and co-founder of cannhelp GmbH.
-With studies in medical engineering and molecular biology, specialized in brain science and focusing on cannabinoids, he is recognized as an expert in the use of cannabinoids in medicine.
+With studies in medical engineering and molecular biology, specializing in brain sciences and focusing on cannabinoids, he is recognized as an expert in the use of cannabinoids in medicine.
 As a medical device consultant, he also leads the sales of cannmedic and offers specialized advice for medical professionals.
 His expertise includes the development and sales of cannabinoid-based products.
-In the field of research, he participates in significant basic research at the Centre for Brain Research of the Medical University of Vienna.
-As co-founder and current managing director of cannmedic GmbH, a pioneer in the trade of CBD medical devices, he has many years of entrepreneurial experience.
+In research, he participates in significant basic research at the Centre for Brain Research at the Medical University of Vienna.
+As co-founder and current managing director of cannmedic GmbH, a pioneer in the trade of CBD medical products, he has many years of entrepreneurial experience.
 Furthermore, he maintains an extensive network in the field and advises internationally operating companies in the area of medical cannabinoids.